Air Traffic Control Towers

 One of the closest options for airports in this scenario would be the Melbourne International Airport, in Florida.
 Ready for the exciting part?!
 This is where we come in!

-Eastern Engineering Group – Here for Duty Captain!
+Here for Duty Captain!

 Eastern Engineering Group was proud to be part of the team assembled by CTBX Aviation for the Air Traffic Control Towers project.
 The mission was to replace the old outdated one that no longer satisfied Melbourne International Airport’s standards.
 During a student initiative created by Eastern Engineering Group, students had the opportunity to interview the professionals involved on a structure of their choosing.
-FIU student, David Manosalva selected the ATCT, helping us gain some further insight on the structure.
+FIU student, David Manosalva selected the ATCT, helping us gain some further insight into the structure.
 After an interview with Brian Lally, owner of CBTX Aviation, and our very own, Alexis Martinez, Director of the Structural Engineering Department, we learned some of the finer details of the ATCT’s well-thought-out and planned conception.

 Out with the Old – In with the New!